 Stove Cooking Instructions

-- Bake in a preheated oven on 325°F (160°C) for 1 1/2 to 2 hours, or until the beef is tender.
-If you prefer to use your cooktop instead of the oven, cook over low heat in a heavy dutch oven.
+- IMPORTANT: Be sure to add an additional 1/2 cup of liquid ( water, stock, or coconut milk).
+Cover with a lid and bake in a preheated oven on 325°F (160°C) for 1 1/2 to 2 1/2 hours, or until the beef is tender.
+If you prefer to use your cooktop instead of the oven, cover and cook over low heat in a heavy dutch oven.

 Slow Cooking Instructions

 - Cook the curry on High for 4 to 6 hours, or Low for 8 to 10 hours until the beef is tender.